 7. Affirm self-responsibility

-Start to notice all the ways you bypass responsibility.
+Start to notice all the ways you bypass self-responsibility.
 Be ruthlessly honest and examine how gaining sympathy from others makes you feel special and continues the cycle of pointing the finger at others.
 You might like to use an affirmation such as “I am responsible for my life” or “I am empowered to create change” to help you reprogram this unconscious need to play the victim.
 You might also like to do something that builds your confidence and actually shows you that you’re capable … or reflect on something in the past that you overcame successfully.

 8. Perform an act of kindness for another